First Amendment Attorney

 Does the First Amendment protect advertising?

-Yes, “commercial speech” is protected by the First Amendment, although the government is given greater leeway in restricting such speech, if it can demonstrate a substantial governmental interest in doing so.
+Yes, “commercial speech” is protected by the First Amendment, although the government is given greater leeway in restricting such speech if it can demonstrate a substantial governmental interest in doing so.
 Regulation of commercial speech is governed by the Central Hudson Test, which is used to evaluate whether a restriction on speech comports with the First Amendment.
-Substantial discussion of the Central Hudson Test, in relation to gambling advertising, can be found in our firm’s article, here.
+A substantial discussion of the Central Hudson Test, about gambling advertising, can be found in our firm’s article, here.
 Although commercial speech is not treated the same as political speech or other expressive activities, it enjoys a high level of protection from unreasonable governmental efforts to censor advertising based on the content of the speech.
+If you have questions about protecting advertising contact a First Amendment Attorney here Walters Law Group today!

 Is Hate Speech Illegal?

 No, there is no “hate speech” exception to the First Amendment.
 While certain crimes can be punished more harshly if hate toward certain groups is a motivating factor in committing the offense, the government cannot legally ban speech that is hateful, racist, or vile.
 Many large online platform providers will censor speech they believe to be hateful or offensive.
-However, private companies can make their own decisions on moderation of third party content without violating the First Amendment.
+However, private companies can make their own decisions on the moderation of third-party content without violating the First Amendment.
+If you have questions about hate speech contact a First Amendment Attorney here Walters Law Group today!